|Get Atlanta BeltLine updates right in your inbox!|

 Welcome to the Atlanta BeltLine's First Urban Farm!

 Aluma Farm at Adair Park is the Atlanta BeltLine's first agriculture site around the 22-mile corridor.
 The farm is privately operated, and produce is sold locally.
 The site serves as the Atlanta BeltLine's pilot for an urban agriculture program that could serve as a model for other potential sites around the corridor.

 Growing the Neighborhood

-As the Westside Trail construction continues, options for inexpensive, locally-grown produce remain rare in southwest Atlanta.
-Located directly on the Westside Trail between Allene Avenue and University Avenue, Aluma Farm can help to supply fresh produce to neighborhoods with limited options for groceries.
+Located directly on the Westside Trail between Allene Avenue and University Avenue, Aluma Farm helps supply fresh produce to neighborhoods with limited options for groceries.
 The farm also exists with the ultimate goal of running educational nutritional programming for the area and becoming a source for neighborhood engagement.

 Reclaiming the Land

 The site on which the farm sits was once home to two industrial manufacturing facilities.
 Abandoned and with no interim use, the existing buildings were demolished and underground storage tanks were removed.
 The site was in need of extensive remediation in order to clean the soil and bring it to a condition suitable for growing.
 With the site prepared, rain gardens, bio swales, and drainage systems were built, and a cover crop was established to begin to nurture the once infertile ground.